Evan-Coleman/Navius/docs/roadmaps/25-generic-service-implementations.md

    - [x] Remove direct Moka dependencies from core
    - [x] Implement adapter pattern for Moka

-   *Updated at: July 30, 2024 - Replaced direct Moka dependency with a custom implementation that follows the new generic interface*
+   *Updated at: March 26, 2025 - Replaced direct Moka dependency with a custom implementation that follows the new generic interface*

 3. **Add Alternative Cache Implementation**
    - [x] Implement simple in-memory cache